melikechan/melikechan/README.md

 I am interested in quantum computing, artifical intelligence and mathematics.
 In addition, I am an amateur artist/graphic designer.

 I (will) mainly work in quantum computing and quantum machine learning field.
-Also, I do competitive programming even though I am still a beginner.
+Also, I do competitive programming as a hobby.

+You can take a look at my pins for the projects worth to show!
+I sometimes do projects under the organization name [@igniteworks](https://github.com/igniteworks), you can take a look at there.
+I have some other projects plans to start soon.

 ## Skills